Alex Murdaugh gets 40 years in federal prison for stealing from clients and his law firm

 But lawyer Eric Bland, who represented the family of Murdaugh's housekeeper, said there was a big difference.

-“Those victims were investing money,” he said standing with two of his clients.
-“They lost loved ones."
+“Those victims were investing money,” he said, standing with one of Satterfield's sons.
+"They lost loved ones."

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.